Regardless of background, we as product managers are obligated to know how to ship effective B2B (business-to-business) products.

 Note: remember that official documentation and actual practices can sometimes vary dramatically!
 Make sure you and the frontline champion spend dedicated time to walk through the real world of their business - don’t rely just on documents.

 Using Process Research to Scope Your Product Offering

 In our previous article, we stated that your ultimate goal is to win over two particular personas: the executive sponsor and the frontline champion.

 Now that you have a documented set of flows that have been vetted by the frontline champion, it’s time to identify where your current product offering will best fit into these flows.
 Spend time with both the executive sponsor and the frontline champion to work through this analysis.

 Of course, there’s no such thing as a perfect fit.
 New technologies always introduce new processes.
 Identify each area of change, and hold each change as a critical milestone to be achieved.

 After all, when the customer adopts your product, they must successfully complete each of the identified changes to fully onboard onto your product.
-Any misses means that they will not gain the same value as they could otherwise have.
+Any misses mean that they will not gain the same value as they could otherwise have.

 That’s why the more disruptive your product is to existing processes, the less likely it’ll be adopted.
 Disruptive products cause lots of process changes, which reduces the likelihood that every single change will be completed.

-Therefore, where possible, design your product to fully encompass a particular flow in a modular way, so that it’s easy to swap into an existing process.
+Therefore, where possible, design your product to fully encompass a particular flow in a modular way so that it’s easy to swap into an existing process.